 • When you want a one-page CV

-Writing your CV on one-page is a great way to keep recruiters happy and make sure they don’t lose interest.
+Writing your CV on one page is a great way to keep recruiters happy and prevent them from losing interest.
 If you want to build a concise one-page CV, Europass isn’t the best option.
-Because you don’t have full freedom with the design, it’s hard to cut down the length without sacrificing some of your achievements or skills.
+Because you don’t have complete freedom with the design, it’s hard to cut down the length without sacrificing some of your achievements or skills.

 • When you’re applying for jobs in the UK